Sendle

-Sendle is an Australian-based virtual courier company which provides courier services within Australia, United States, and Canada, focusing primarily on small to medium-sized businesses and online retailers.
+Sendle is an Australian-based virtual courier company which provides courier services within Australia, the United States, and Canada, focusing primarily on small to medium-sized businesses and online retailers.
 It claims to be the first courier company to offer fully carbon neutral services in Australia, the United States and Canada.
 While its delivery services are worldwide — with the exception of Russia and Belarus — its operational staff are based in Australia, New Zealand, the Philippines and the United States.

 Sendle does not employ drivers or operate its own delivery fleet; instead, it partners with local courier companies to transport parcels within its coverage areas.

-This is primarly CouriersPlease, who are consistently rated as Australia's worst courier company.
+In January 2026, Sendle's parent company FAST Group announced that it would cease operations, closing Sendle in the process.
+Sendle entered liquidation in February 2026.